 - Media and communications expert Kristen Barnes, who shared top tips on how to be savvy in social media and engage millennials.

 - Journalist and science writer Marcus Strom, who explained how to pitch stories to journalists in today’s changing media landscape

 - UNSW Centre for Ideas Director, Ann Mossop, who shared her experiences of developing high-profile public programs for the Seymour Centre, Sydney Writers Festival, Sydney Opera House and UNSW.

 - Connections co-founder and AMMRF Business Development Manager, Dr Jenny Whiting, who discussed how she is working with Indigenous communities on a unique art based STEM education project.

-Friday’s session included a surprise visit from Dr Karl, who generously shared his take on the top eight game changing science and technologies in fifteen minutes.
+Friday’s session included a surprise visit from Dr Karl, who generously shared his take on the top eight game changing science and technologies.

 What’s our impact?

 Measuring the impact of this grass roots community network is complex.
-What we know is that regional communities value Inspiring Australia’s support to Science Hub.
-They appreciate the way this initiative allows local leaders to decide what kinds of scientists and science themed events they will present in their own communities.
+What we know is that regional communities value Inspiring Australia’s support to Science Hubs.
+They appreciate the way this initiative allows local leaders to decide what kinds of scientists and science-themed events they will present in their own communities.